Physics-constrained, low-dimensional models for MHD: First-principles and data-driven approaches: Acknowledgements

 The authors would like to extend their gratitude to Dr. Uri Shumlak for his input on this work.
-This work and the accompanying manuscript~\cite{kaptanoglu2021structure} were supported by the Army Research Office ({ARO W}911{NF}-19-1-0045) and the Air Force Office of Scientific Research (AFOSR {FA}9550-18-1-0200).
+This work was supported by the Army Research Office ({ARO W}911{NF}-19-1-0045) and the Air Force Office of Scientific Research (AFOSR {FA}9550-18-1-0200).
 Simulations were supported by the U.S. Department of Energy under award numbers {DE-SC}0016256 and DE-AR0001098 and used resources of the National Energy Research Scientific Computing Center, supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02–05CH11231.